rossliam2212/ASCIIImageConverter/README.md

 Simple ASCII Image converter made using [OpenCV](https://github.com/opencv/opencv).

 ### Issues
 Currently isn't working 100% correctly.
-At this time, the output files contain the converted ASCII image three times side by side.
-As shown in the examples below.
+At this time, the output files contain the converted ASCII image three times side by side, as shown in the examples below.

 <!--
 ### Usage